miron302/Glint/README.md

 ## Why Glint

 - **Lightweight** — no background indexing daemon of its own.
-It reuses macOS's existing Spotlight index (`NSMetadataQuery`) for files, and caches a plain in-memory list of installed apps refreshed every couple of minutes.
+It reuses macOS's existing Spotlight index for files, and caches a plain in-memory list of installed apps refreshed every couple of minutes.
 Idle CPU/RAM footprint is close to zero.